Background

 Currently, financial institutions conduct KYC by checking multiple databases including internal databases, and databases from other sources such as public media, commercial vendors, industry associations, etc. It would be more efficient and effective if all this information were unified into one database and a central third-party did initial customer screening on behalf of all financial institutions, rather than each financial institution collating databases and screening customers individually.

-In addition, a foreign financial institution is challenged with screening Japanese customers because their database is usually using the alphabet, while databases available in Japan are usually in Chinese characters (“Kanji”) or Japanese alphabet (“Katakana”).
+When it comes to foreign financial institutions, they are challenged with screening Japanese customers because their database is usually using the alphabet, while databases available in Japan are usually in Chinese characters (“Kanji”) or Japanese alphabet (“Katakana”).
 We hope that if centralized KYC is introduced in the future, it will accommodate the unique needs and requirements of foreign financial institutions.

 Login to Access Insights (JA)